CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Demystifying ASID-based Isolation

 \subsubsection{\bf ASID Life Cycle}

 The hypervisor reserves a pool (\ie, a range of integers) of available ASIDs for all VMs (we call all-ASID pool for simplicity), and a separate pool of ASIDs for SEV VMs (SEV-ASID pool).
-The maximum ID number of the all-ASID pool is determined by CPUID 0x8000000a[EBX] (\eg, 32768, thus the available ASIDs are whole numbers between 1 and 32768).
+The maximum ID number of the all-ASID pool is determined by CPUID 0x8000000a[EBX] (\eg, 32768, thus the available ASIDs are whole numbers between 1 and 32767).
 The maximum ID number of the SEV-ASID pool is determined by CPUID 0x8000001f[ECX] (\eg, 15, which suggests the legal ASIDs for SEV VMs are 1 to 15).
 Note that ASID 0 is reserved for the host OS (i.e., hypervisor), and is also not allowed to be assigned to a VCPU for processors with or without SEV extensions~\cite{amd:2019:manual}.

-On SEV platforms, the hypervisor uses {\tt ACTIVATE} command to inform AMD-SP that a given guest is bound with an ASID and uses {\tt DEACTIVATE} command to de-allocate an ASID from the guest.
-The hypervisor may re-allocate an existing ASID to another VM, if there is no available ASID in the SEV-ASID pool~\cite{amd:2019:sevapi}.
+On SEV platforms, the hypervisor uses {\tt ACTIVATE} command to inform AMD-SP that a given guest is bound with an ASID and uses {\tt DEACTIVATE} command to de-allocate an ASID from the guest. {\tt DEACTIVATE} also uninstalls the guest VM's VEK.
+After a successful {\tt DEACTIVATE}, if there is no available ASID in the SEV-ASID pool, the hypervisor may re-allocate the ASID to another VM~\cite{amd:2019:sevapi}.

 At runtime, when the processor runs under the guest mode, the guest VM's ASID is stored in the ASID register that is hidden from software; when the processor runs under the host mode, the register is set to 0, which is the hypervisor's ASID.
 The guest VM's ASID is stored at the VMCB during VMEXIT.
 After VMRUN the processor restores the ASID in the VMCB.
 The VMCB State Cache allows the processor to cache some guest register values between VMEXIT and VMRUN for performance enhancement.
 The physical address of the VMCB is used to perform access control of the VMCB State Cache.
 However, the VMCB clean field controlled by the hypervisor can be used to force the processor to discard selected cached values.
-For example, bit-$2$ of the VMCB clean field indicates that an ASID reload is needed; bit-$4$ of the clean field indicates fields related to nest paging are dirty and needed to be reloaded from the VMCB.
+For example, bit-$2$ of the VMCB clean field indicates that an ASID reload is needed; bit-$4$ of the clean field indicates fields related to nest pages are dirty and needed to be reloaded from the VMCB.
 Some VMCB fields are strictly not cached and the corresponding register values will be reloaded from the VMCB every time.
 For example, offset $058$h of the VMCB is a TLB control field to indicate whether the hardware needs to flush TLB after VMRUN; this field is always uncached.